Prior Distribution and Model Confidence: Methods

+More precisely, let $d_1(x) \le d_2(x) \le \dots \le d_{K_{\max}}(x)$ denote the sorted distances to the nearest neighbors of sample $x$.
+For each value of $N$, we generate a coverage-ordered sequence by thresholding $L$ at these distances.
+The effective threshold $L$ inducing a desired coverage level $\tau$ is therefore defined implicitly as

+where coverage$(L; N)$ is the fraction of samples whose $N$ closest neighbors lie within radius $L$.
+Thus, $L^*$ is determined automatically by sweeping through the sorted neighbor distances and selecting the smallest radius that achieves the target coverage.

+The resulting \textit{confidence curve} plots accuracy as a function of coverage (and therefore implicitly of $L$).
+Examples of confidence curves for ResNet-101 and DINO-V2 ViT-B/14 at several values of $N$ are shown in Figure~\ref{fig:base_plot}(a).
+Figure~\ref{fig:two_model_groups}(b) illustrates the corresponding \textit{maximum confidence gain} and \textit{confidence gain} for the same embedding/model pair with $N=1$.
+Each point on the curve corresponds to a specific effective value of $L$ induced by the optimal coverage.

-\item We find the values of $N$ that maximize the \textit{Confidence Gain} (the ratio between the \textit{Maximum Confidence Gain} and the \textit{Confidence Gain}).
-We use the value of neighbors for the test sets.
+\paragraph{Step 4} We find the values of $N$ that maximize the \textit{NCG} (the ratio between the \textit{Maximum Confidence Gain} and the \textit{Confidence Gain}) for the specific Embedding Model (to be discussed further).
+We use the optimal values of neighbors $N^*$ and the threshold value $L^*$ for the test sets.